open-ead/sead/README.md

 Unlike the original [sead decomp project](https://github.com/aboood40091/sead), which this repo derives from, this project targets more recent versions of sead.

-The objective is to recreate the standard library as accurately as possible, so that eventually interoperability can be achieved by adding support for other platforms and by making it easier to create projects that interact with sead games.
+The objective is to recreate the standard library as accurately as possible, so that interoperability can eventually be achieved by adding support for other platforms and by making it easier to create projects that interact with sead games.

 Because sead is statically linked into games, it is required to legally own at least one recent first-party Nintendo game.
 Picking a game that ships with debugging symbols is probably a good idea:

 * Super Mario Odyssey (version 1.0.0) ([buy it here](https://www.nintendo.com/games/detail/super-mario-odyssey-switch/))
 * Splatoon 2 (version <= 3.1.0) ([buy it here](https://www.nintendo.com/games/detail/splatoon-2-switch/))
-* [Nintendo Labo](https://labo.nintendo.com/) (the pilot build has symbols and assertions)
+* [Nintendo Labo](https://labo.nintendo.com/) (the pilot build has symbols, file names and assertions)
 * Any other title that has symbols and uses sead

 File names, function names and the file organization come from debugging symbols, assertions and information in all of the aforementioned titles.